 👉🏼 We recommend using these pricing strategies when pricing at restaurants: cost-plus pricing, premium pricing, and value-based pricing.

-Event Pricing Strategy
+Event Pricing Model

 Events can’t be accurately measured by production cost (not unlike the digital products we discussed above).
 Instead, event value is determined by the cost of marketing and organizing the event as well as the speakers, entertainers networking, and overall experience — and the ticket prices should reflect these factors.